Measles PCR to Washington State Lab (Sendout)

 Collection

-NP Swab: Nasopharyngeal (NP) swab in Viral Transport Media tube (2-3 mls VTM).
+NP Swab: Nasopharyngeal (NP) swab in Viral Transport Media tube (2-3 mL VTM) or Universal Transport Medium (UTM).
 Use only synthetic fiber swab (dacron, nylon, polyester) with non-wooden shaft.

 • Optimal collection is within 72 hours of symptom onset.